surrealroad/alfred-reminders/README.md

 - `r decide what to have for lunch !lo`
 - `r make a turkey sandwich p3`

+### Apps
+Get reminded about the app you're using, for example the selected file in Finder, or the current tab in Chrome or Safari.

+To create a reminder about the active app, simply type `r this`.
+Or keep typing to set a date, priority or a custom title, for example `r this drop some sick beats on Friday !!!`.

+The following apps are currently supported:

+- Adobe Acrobat (Pro/DX)
+- Chromium
+- Contacts
+- Finder
+- FoldingText
+- Google Chrome
+- Google Chrome Canary
+- Mail
+- Microsoft PowerPoint
+- Microsoft Word
+- Safari
+- TextEdit
+- TextMate
+- Vienna
+- WebKit

+Apps can be added on request.
+Just [raise an issue](https://github.com/surrealroad/alfred-reminders/issues/new) with the app you use.
+As long as it's freely available and has AppleScript support, it can be added.

 ### Getting help

 `r help` will display the above examples